 Let’s say Mary is a full-time freelance copywriter earning approximately $75/hr, while her two children are off to school during the day.
 So let’s say the ‘Tax Man’ takes a third, she earns net, approximately $50/hr.

 Works been steady.
 In fact, it’s been great.
 So much so, that she often has more work than time.
-Lately she’s even had to refuse a few jobs, because she didn’t have the time or manpower.
-But by the weekend, her and her husband Mike are spending their Saturday’s catching up on house chores.
-Which leaves little times for activities with the kids.
+Lately, she’s even had to refuse a few jobs, because she didn’t have the time or manpower.
+But by the weekend, she and her husband Mike are spending their Saturdays catching up on house chores.
+Which leaves little time for activities with the kids.